Samantha Masterson - Chief Executive Officer

 Brian Gladden – Vice Chair

-Brian Gladden is an Operating Partner with Bain Capital Private Equity.
-He joined the firm in 2018 after a long career as a CFO, and works to create equity value across the portfolio companies of the North America Private Equity funds.
+Brian Gladden is the Chief Financial Officer for Zelis, a Bain Capital and Parthenon Capital sponsored healthcare technology company.
+Zelis is the US healthcare industry’s leading claims cost and payments optimization platform with superior technology and solutions to price claims, pay claims and explain claims.
+Prior to joining Zelis in early 2021, Brian was an Operating Partner with Bain Capital Private Equity, where he worked to create equity value across the portfolio companies of the North America Private Equity funds.
 Prior to joining Bain Capital, Brian was the Chief Financial Officer of Mondelēz International, a Chicago-based $30B global consumer products company where he oversaw all aspects of the company’s global finance function including treasury, accounting, tax, FP&A plus mergers and acquisitions, information technology, facilities and global business services.
 Prior to Mondelēz, Mr. Gladden was Chief Financial Officer at Dell, the $60B diversified technology company based in Austin, Texas.
-He also served in CEO and senior leadership roles at SABIC innovative Plastics and GE Plastics.
+He also served in CEO and senior leadership roles at SABIC innovative Plastics and General Electric.
 Brian was diagnosed with myasthenia gravis in 2015.
 He received a B.S degree in Business Administration from Millersville University.

 After more than 31 years of serving as President and CEO of W.J.
 Sauerwine Custom Homes, Inc., an award winning, high-end custom home builder and real estate developer, Bill retired in 2017.
 He is currently managing a private mortgage portfolio as well as providing consulting to private investors.
 In addition to founding and operating several successful businesses, he has an extensive financial background.
 His banking career began in 1967 with The Philadelphia National Bank.
 Over a span of a 19-year banking career, he also worked for The Bank of New Jersey and Continental Bank of New Jersey.
 Bill held several senior management positions progressing to Executive Vice President and CFO.
 For 12 years he served as Treasurer and CFO for the municipality of Lindenwold, New Jersey, responsible for budget preparation, investment management, oversight of all revenues, and providing consulting to the mayor and council.
 Bill attended Temple University in Philadelphia, Pennsylvania, and the University of Virginia Graduate School of Consumer Banking